jrcichra/discode/README.md

 # Discode
 A Discord bot that compiles code in Discord!

-# How to add discode to your server?
+# How to add Discode to your discord server?
-Simple, visit his OAuth page
-https://discordapp.com/api/oauth2/authorize?client_id=510482832628514837&permissions=0&scope=bot
+I've got a copy of him running on my linux box, you can borrow him :-) https://discordapp.com/api/oauth2/authorize?client_id=510482832628514837&permissions=0&scope=bot

 # How to run an actual instance of Discode